hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 }
 ```

-As you can see the value of the `transactionType` label depends on a runtime value.
+As you can see the value of the `service` label depends on a runtime value.
 Based on that the config of the metric must be created at runtime.
 Today we often create metrics in constructors or static blocks.
 This will not be possible if a label needs to be defined at measurement time.